yasmeenesaad/Messenger-App/README.md

 ## Overview

 The Simple Messenger App is a lightweight application designed to facilitate communication between users.
 It supports messaging, user profiles, and comments, providing a seamless user experience.
-The app is built using modern web technologies and follows best practices in software development.
+The app is built using java restful API.

 ## Features